 Learn how to arrange batteries to increase voltage or gain higher load currents.

 Battery packs achieve the desired operating voltage by connecting several cells in series; each cell adds its voltage to the total terminal voltage.
 Parallel connection attains higher capacity for increased current handling; each cell adds to the ampere-hour (Ah) count.

-Some packs may consist of a combination of serial and parallel connections.
+Some packs may consist of a combination of series and parallel connections.
 Laptop batteries commonly have four 3.6V Li-ion cells in series to achieve 14.4V and two in parallel to boost the capacity from 2,400mAh to 4,800mAh.
 Such a configuration is called 4S2P, meaning four cells in series and two in parallel.
 Insulating foil between the cells prevents the conductive metallic skin from causing an electrical short.

-Most battery chemistries lend themselves to serial and parallel connection.
-It is important to use the same battery type with equal voltage and capacity (Ah) and never mix different makes and sizes.
+Most battery chemistries lend themselves to series and parallel connection.
+It is important to use the same battery type with equal voltage and capacity (Ah) and never to mix different makes and sizes.
 A weaker cell would cause an imbalance.
-This is especially critical in a serial configuration because a battery is only as strong as the weakest link in a chain.
+This is especially critical in a series configuration because a battery is only as strong as the weakest link in the chain.
 An analogy is a chain in which the links represent the cells of a battery connected in series (Figure 1).

 Figure 1: Comparing a battery with a chain.

-Chain links represent cells in series to increase voltage, doubling a link denote parallel connection to boost current loading.
+Chain links represent cells in series to increase voltage, doubling a link denotes parallel connection to boost current loading.

-A weak cell may not quit immediately but will get exhausted more quickly than the strong ones when in continued use.
-On charge, the low cell fills up before the strong ones because there is less to fill and remains in over-charge longer than the others.
-On discharge, the weak cell is empty first and gets hammered by the stronger brothers.
-Cells in multi-packs must be matched, especially when used for demanding industrial applications.
+A weak cell may not fail immediately but will get exhausted more quickly than the strong ones when on a load.
+On charge, the low cell fills up before the strong ones because there is less to fill and it remains in over-charge longer than the others.
+On discharge, the weak cell empties first and gets hammered by the stronger brothers.
+Cells in multi-packs must be matched, especially when used under heavy loads.
 (See BU-803a: Cell Mismatch, Balancing).